Mercy Fitzgerald Hospital - Acute Rehab

 Patients may be referred from hospitals, other rehab setting, skilled nursing facilities or other outpatient referral sources.
 The program maintains contracts with most insurance plans.
 Depending on the type of insurance, pre-authorization may be required before admission.

 Mercy Fitzgerald Hospital is pleased to share information about patient outcomes.

-Physiatrists Pasquale Colavita, DO and Tony Tsai, MD are board certified physical medicine and rehabilitation physicians.
+Physiatrist Pasquale Colavita, DO is a board-certified physical medicine and rehabilitation physician.

 The acute rehab unit is accredited by the Commission on Accreditation of Rehabilitation Facilities (CARF).